adebisioje/Azure-Container-Service/README.md

 Desctiption of Azure Container Service

 #What are Containers?
 Contianers are a Virtualization Technology that offer isolated and independent compute component running on a single machine.
 They share HOST and VM OS and libraries.
+They are light weight, flexible and very fast.

 Here is a visual description of the difference between VMs and Container Service.